-$\Rightarrow$ The hopper remains enabled until the hopper is reset or is disabled by command.
+\Rightarrow The hopper remains enabled until the hopper is reset or is disabled by command.

-Once the hopper is enabled (and not blocked by a pin code) the payout can be started. - If the hopper is set to encrypted (dipswitch 8 ON, MC encrypted), then the DISPENSE COINS command needs an 8-byte security code from the hopper in order to start a payout.
+Once the hopper is enabled (and not blocked by a pin code) the payout can be started.

+If the hopper Product Code is "SCH2", then the DISPENSE COINS command needs an 8-byte security code from the hopper in order to start a payout.
 Get the security code from the hopper by transmitting the REQUEST CIPHER KEY command.
 Optionally the PUMP RNG command may be transmitted prior to the Request Cipher Key command to randomize the security code from the hopper even more.
+If the hopper Product Code is "SCH2-NOENCRYPT", then the DISPENSE COINS command still needs an 8-byte code, but the value of the code does not matter.

-- If dipswitch 8 is set to OFF (ITA serial), then the DISPENSE COINS command needs it's 3-byte serial number sent along with the command to enable a payout.
+- If the hopper Product Code is "SCH2-USE_SERNR", then the DISPENSE COINS command needs it's 3-byte serial number sent along with the command to enable a payout.